 Arts and crafts instructor

-Val was keen to share her skills with others and is running workshops incorporating both card-making and scrap-booking.
+Val was keen to share her skills with others and is running workshops for people living with low vision or blindness, incorporating both card-making and scrap-booking.

 “I have created scrap-books for each of my children for their 21st birthdays.
 They were amazed that they were filled with memories and cards from over the years.”